 “People look at [traffic]as a negative, but it is a plus, not a minus,” he said. “[We want to] arm our Realtors and developers with more positive messages.”

 HOPE Haven is also planning an effort called Transformation Station to improve the corridor, Stillwell said.
-This project would focus on providing resources for the homeless population concentrated along FM 1960.
+This project would focus on providing resources for the population at risk for becoming homeless in the FM 1960 area.
 Stillwell said the goal is to raise $10 million for the project through grants, partnerships and other means and to find a building where it could be based.

 “This is the idea of a one-stop shop to get someone the help they need to move to a better place in their life,” she said.

-She said ideally the project would take the form of a center with resources for homeless individuals, helping them connect with housing, job opportunities, and mental health and substance abuse programs as well as keeping them off the street.
+She said ideally the project would take the form of a center with resources for individuals in poverty, helping them connect with housing, job opportunities, and mental health and substance abuse programs in an effort to keep them from becoming homeless.

 “Resources here are harder to get to,” Stillwell said.
 “That’s why we have the problem we had 10 years ago [when]the homeless started to move in.”